 In the Elvis world, a fan might express herself through incredible writing, while another might express himself through compiling and sharing detailed notes on Elvis’ recordings.
 One fan might create beautiful art, while another might occasionally sing his songs.
 Some fans might just listen to his music, and, yes, some true fans might even impersonate him in tribute.

-While the work of Ernst Jorgensen, Peter Guralnick, Todd Morgan, and so many others have also contributed in no small part, I believe Elvis fans are the ones primarily responsible for keeping his memory alive and this phenomena going in the more than 35 years that have gone by since his death.
+While the work of Ernst Jorgensen, Peter Guralnick, Todd Morgan, and so many others have also contributed in no small part, I believe Elvis fans are the ones primarily responsible for keeping his memory alive and this phenomenon going in the more than 35 years that have gone by since his death.

 I believe that only a certain percentage of Elvis imitators are actually Elvis fans.
 Among us Elvis fans, I believe only a small percentage are Elvis imitators (in public, anyway).